Why “I’ll Get to It Later” Is the Most Expensive Life Insurance Mistake

 Life Insurance Is Easier Than Most People Expect

 Another reason people procrastinate is because they assume the process will be complicated or uncomfortable.
-While some policies do involve medical questions or exams, many options today are simpler than people expect.
+In reality, most applications take less time than people think.

-More importantly, delaying out of fear or inconvenience often results in paying more later for the same protection.
+From first conversation to active coverage, the entire process often takes less than a month.
+That is a small window of effort for decades of protection.
+Delaying out of fear or inconvenience often results in paying more later for the same coverage.
 A short application process now can prevent years of higher costs down the road.

 “I’ll get to it later” feels harmless, but with life insurance, later usually costs more.
 Age increases, health changes, and responsibilities grow.
 None of those trends make coverage cheaper or easier to obtain.